digitalocean/k8s-adoption-journey/docs/getting-started/setting-up-a-digital-ocean-container-registry.md

-# Setting up a DOCR registry
+# Setting up a Digital Ocean Container Registry (DOCR)

 This section will show you how to create a DOCR registry using the `doctl` CLI.